lnemsick-simp/pupmod-simp-libkv/README.md

 ### Multiple Backends Example

 This example will store and retrieve host information using libkv function signatures and configuration that support a multiple backends.
-The function signatures are a little more complicated, but still relatively straight forward to understand.
+The function signatures and configuration are a little more complicated, but still relatively straight forward to understand.

 To store a node's hostname and IP address: